DPDF Frequently Asked Questions for Prospective Student Applicants

 Does the DPDF require a nomination?
 No. This is an open competition.
 Students apply directly to the SSRC with no campus nomination required.
 Similarly, fellowship awards go directly to fellows, not through their institutions.

-I will be taking my comprehensive/qualifying exams this spring but I will not be defending my proposal within my department until the fall.
+I will be taking my comprehensive/qualifying exams before the end of the fellowship period in September 2016.
 Am I eligible to apply?
 Yes.
-You can apply to the DPDF Program if you will have taken your exams as long as you will not be defending your dissertation proposal in your department before the end of the fellowship period.
+You can apply to the DPDF Program as long as you will not have defended/obtained approval of your dissertation proposal before the end of the fellowship period.
 However, you must be on track to obtain approval of your dissertation proposal within the 2016-2017 academic year.

-I have applied for funding to support long-term dissertation research but I won't hear back until after the DPDF application deadline or until after the DPDF fellowship period ends.
-Am I still eligible to apply for a DPDF?
-No. If you have applied this year or in previous years for any funding for dissertation research, you are not eligible to apply for a DPDF.
-Even if your application for a major funding opportunity has been found ineligible or incomplete, or if you feel that you submitted a poor quality application with little chance of being funded, you are still not eligible to apply for a DPDF.
+I have applied for funding to support long-term dissertation research, but I won't hear back until after the DPDF application deadline or until after the DPDF fellowship period ends.
+Am I still eligible to apply to the DPDF Program?
+No. If you have applied this year or in previous years for funding to support your dissertation research, you are not eligible to apply to the DPDF Program.
+Even if your application for a major funding opportunity has been found ineligible or incomplete, or if you feel that you submitted a low-quality application with little chance of being funded, you are still not eligible to apply for a DPDF award.